Our Policies for Agents

 An important note if your agency has a policy of not responding to all submissions: While adopting such a policy does not disqualify you from having a listing on Duotrope, you should be aware that it is unpopular among writers and it may negatively impact the response times statistics for the listing.
 Agents listed with us that have this policy tend to end up on our list of the Slowest agents (because writers wait a long time — sometimes years — before "giving up" on their queries) and/or on our list of Unresponsive agents (because they flag the submission as Lost or Never Responded).

 No cheating!
-If you attempt to manipulate our submission statistics by reporting submissions for your own listing, you will be banned from using the site and permanently delisted.
+If you attempt to manipulate our submission statistics by reporting submissions for your own listing, you will be banned from using the site and the listing(s) will permanently removed.

 Back to top

-Listings Declared "Believed Defunct", DNQ (does not qualify) or Delisted
+Listings Declared "Believed Defunct", DNQ (does not qualify) or Removed

 "Believed Defunct": On occasion, we may declare a listing "believed defunct."
 Rest assured, we never do this without attempting to contact the agent and giving them ample time to respond.
 If you have a listing that has incorrectly been declared "believed defunct," please contact us immediately so we can rectify the situation as soon as possible, and rest assured that we did attempt to contact you before taking this action.